voximplant/react-native-demo/README.md

 ### Manual

-You can set up it manually using our [quickstart guide](https://voximplant.com/docs/references/articles/quickstart) and tutorials
+You can set up it manually using our [Getting started](https://voximplant.com/docs/introduction) page and tutorials

 #### VoxEngine scenario example:
   ```